ComputingStack/Uniview-OpenStack-Portal/docs/Install And Configurations.md

 1. Prerequisites: ansible, pip3, docker installed in targeted host server

-When Uniview is co-located with Kolla ansible hosting servers, those prerequisites are well satisfied.
+When Uniview is co-located with Kolla ansible hosting servers, those prerequisites are well satisfied already.

 2. Prepare MySql database or Maria Db